 If you stopped working for your employer between 28 February 2020 and 19 March 2020 as a consequence of the coronavirus crisis, your former employer can rehire you to put you on furlough.

 You must be furloughed for a minimum of three weeks in order for you to be eligible for the scheme.
 If you are called back to work after less than three weeks, you employer will need to pay you.
-At the moment the scheme runs until October 2020, but the government have said it may continue.

 No. Existing employment law still applies.
 You must agree for your employer to put you on furlough, though alternatives are likely to include redundancy.